1inch-community/interface/examples/angular/one-inch-community-embedded-example/README.md

 - **primaryColor** - The primary accent color.
 - **walletProvider** - The wallet provider.
 - **chainId** - The chain ID.
+- **oneInchDevPortal** - parameter receiving or url proxy or api Key or object with url proxy and apiKey at the same time
 - **swapFromParams** - Required only when `widgetName === 'swap-from'`.
 Contains specific settings for the swap form:
   - **disabledTokenChanging** - Flag indicating whether the user can change the selected tokens.
   - **sourceTokenSymbol** & **destinationTokenSymbol** - The symbols of the tokens to be swapped.